FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Methodology

 \section{Methodology}

 In this section, we present FastDSAC, a high-throughput reinforcement learning framework tailored for high-dimensional continuous control.
 FastDSAC adapts the actor-critic paradigm to massive parallelization via structural innovations in both policy parameterization and value estimation.
-The overall architecture is depicted in Figure \ref{fig:architecture}.
+The overall architecture diagram of the algorithm and the pseudocode are shown in Appendix~\ref{app:algorithm}.

-Our method consists of three integrated components: (1) An actor employing Dimension-wise Entropy Modulation (DEM) to autonomously manage exploration budgets in high-dimensional action spaces (Section \ref{sec:method_actor}); (2) A streamlined Continuous Distributional Critic that enables precise return modeling to eliminate quantization artifacts and mitigate overestimation (Section \ref{sec:method_critic}); and (3) A unified Distributional Soft Policy Iteration (DSPI) loop optimized for stability in the large-batch regime (Section \ref{sec:method_dspi}).
+Our method consists of three integrated components: (1) An actor employing Dimension-wise Entropy Modulation to autonomously manage exploration budgets in high-dimensional action spaces (Section~\ref{sec:method_actor}); (2) A streamlined Continuous Distributional Critic that improves value fidelity by avoiding fixed-support discretization and reducing quantization artifacts (Section~\ref{sec:method_critic}); and (3) A unified Distributional Soft Policy Iteration (DSPI) loop optimized for large-batch stability (Section~\ref{sec:method_dspi}).